RaminHAL9001/haskell-json-parser-benchmark/README.md

-semantics to optimize away the unnecessary work of storing the entire parsed JSON data structure in memory, which it would otherwise do since this data structure is never used in any way. **DeepSeq** is usually installed by default with most Haskell installations, and so is available on most systems.
+semantics to optimize away the unnecessary work of storing the entire parsed JSON data structure in memory, which it would otherwise do since this data structure is never used in any way. **DeepSeq** is usually installed by default with most Haskell installations.

 ### Hermes